 The essence of promotion targeting is in the heart of “contextual multi-armed bandits,” see https://en.wikipedia.org/wiki/Multi-armed_bandit.
 We combine principles from this theory with Random Forests (https://en.wikipedia.org/wiki/Random_forest) to optimize serving promotions.

-The Visitor Context consists of many small single pieces of information called features.
-Some examples of features: browser used, number of pages visited, entry page, product category, etc. Since we don’t know beforehand which of these features (or selection thereof) is most “discriminative.”
+The Visitor Context consists of many small single pieces of information called features (These features are either attributes of the objects found in 4.
+Personal Data or are closely related to them).
+Some examples of features: browser used, number of pages visited, entry page, product category, etc. Since we don’t know beforehand which of these features (or a selection thereof) is most “discriminative.”
 Machine Learning keeps track of all different (often random) combinations of feature values and keeps track of which do and do not promotions work.
-Based on all these combinations and their statistics, random samples are drawn using the feature values found in the visitor Context and, based on all these samples, the best promotion is determined.
+Based on all these combinations and their statistics, random samples are drawn using the feature values found in the visitor Context, and, based on all these samples, the best promotion is determined.

 Given the nature of our algorithms, techniques, and methodologies - which are based on taking (random) samples - it is extremely hard to justify exactly - or deterministically - which and why a particular promotion has been selected given the context of a Data Subject.

 A promotion is selected at a particular moment in time using the current product, page, and profile statistics (see 2.3 Shopper Profiling), which all continuously change.